[HISTORY: Adopted by the Township Council of the Township of Franklin as indicated in article histories. Amendments noted where applicable.]

 Infrequent retail food establishment:

-In the event a retail food establishment receives a "C" conditionally satisfactory rating, a fee of $25 will be charged for the follow-up inspection.
+In the event a retail food establishment receives a "C" conditionally satisfactory or unsatisfactory rating, a fee for reinspection will be charged as follows:

 In the event a licensee shall have received two "C" Conditionally Satisfactory ratings in the preceding year, the license fee noted in § 138-5B shall be doubled.